Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 Quick start
 ===========

 Ready to get going with :code:`HUSTLE-tools`?
-This quickstart guide will help you understand the basics of running :code:`HUSTLE-tools` on your G280 data.
-More detailed instructions for each Stage can be found in the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ page.
+This quick start guide will help you understand the basics of running :code:`HUSTLE-tools` on your G280 data.
+More detailed instructions for each stage can be found in the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ page.

 1. Install :code:`HUSTLE-tools`
 -------------------------------